gebn/Crackle/README.md

 ## Development

 Crackle is on Trello!
 [Click here](https://trello.com/crackle) to visit the organisation's homepage.

-To see what's in the pipeline for Crackle, have a peek at the [Development](https://trello.com/b/91q94waP/development) board!
+To see what's in the pipeline, have a peek at the [Development](https://trello.com/b/91q94waP/development) board!

-If you discover a bug, please open a new issue on GitHub.
+If you discover a bug, first check Trello to make sure I'm not already aware of it.
+If you can't see a match, please open a [new issue](https://github.com/gebn/Crackle/issues/new) on GitHub.

+## Contributing

+Please feel free to fork Crackle, create a feature branch, and send me a pull request!

 ## Licence

-Crackle is released under the MIT Licence.
+Crackle is released under the MIT Licence - see the LICENSE file for details.
 For more information about how this allows you to use the library, see the [Wikipedia article](http://en.wikipedia.org/wiki/MIT_License).